 What forms of payment does FPFS accept?

-We accept cash, check, and credit card.
+We accept cash, check, or credit card.

 Do you extend credit?